yuzhakova/scheduler/README.md

 # Interview Scheduler
 ## Project Description

-Interview Scheduler is a SPA (Single Page Application) for tracking interviews built with latest tools and techniques for optimized user experience.
+Interview Scheduler is a SPA (Single Page Application) for tracking students interviews built with the latest tools and techniques for optimized user experience.
 The App utilizes  React built-in and custom hooks and allows users to add, edit and delete appointments in real time.
 Data is persisted by the API server using a PostgreSQL database.
 The client application communicates with an API server over HTTP, using the JSON format.
 For quality assurance, the project follows best practices of TDD (Test Driven Development), where individual Components are tested in isolation as well as End-to-End testing is performed.